quekky/pyktv/README.md

 ### Unable to show certain YouTube playlist

-The program is using youtube-dl to download the playlist (current version 2020.3.24)
+The program is using youtube-dl to download the playlist (last version 2021.12.17, so many functions may or may not work)

 Try downloading youtube-dl.exe and run ```youtube-dl.exe -j --flat-playlist url``` If it is not able to download, report bug under youtube-dl project.
 If the latest version is working, let me know the url so that I can update the